Programming Microcontrollers – low power, small footprints, & fast prototypes, using Arduino, Atmel, & GForth

 But assembly language is more than ‘just another general purpose programming language’.
 It is actually the control signal specification for the microprocessor or microcontroller that will be running the instructions, and whose digital design must be reasonably well understood in order to get it to work successfully.

-Furthermore, higher level languages often use simpler toolchains hidden behind slick integrated development environments (IDEs).
-These toolchains consist of various software components (pre-processor, compiler, assembler, linker, loader) which take the high level code and transform it to executable machine code that can run on the target processor, often passing through an intermediate stage generating assembly code.
-Familiarity with this toolchain can help evaluate how much overhead the high-level tools introduce on the code, which is an important part of understanding how much you’re trading.
+Higher level languages typically hide the underlying toolchains behind turnkey integrated development environments (IDEs).
+But the toolchains are valuable in their own right, comprising various software components (pre-processor, compiler, assembler, linker, loader) which take the high level code and transform it to executable machine code that can run on the target processor, optionally producing assembly code for inspection along the way.
+Familiarity with this toolchain can help evaluate how much overhead the high-level tools introduce on the code, which is an important part of understanding how much you’re trading off.

 In this article, we’ll look first take a look at the software toolchain involved in general terms, before turning to specific tools you can use on a modern Windows computer (through Windows 11) to target an x86 chip (no longer in your PC but in a DOS Emulator).
 Similar skills and approaches carry over to the toolchain for the Atmel 328P and ATTiny 85 with a graphics application (TinyPhoto) on the ATTiny85 here.